TrivadisPF/trivadis-technology-radar/radar/2019-07-01/ionic.md

 ---
+id:				iconic
 title:      	"Ionic"
 ring:       	adopt
 quadrant:   	languages-and-frameworks
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 [Ionic](https://ionicframework.com/) is a complete open-source SDK for hybrid mobile app development.
 The original version was released in 2013 and built on top of AngularJS and Apache Cordova.